 After mint and while the project was rocketing to its current success, the Caked Ape Team contacted some of Whitley’s representatives and asked to be added as directors to Whitley’s company (WTF Industries).Whitley refused and called for a sit down meeting.
 The Caked Ape Team didn’t want a sit down meeting and instead removed Whitley from the WTF.Industries discord and associated Caked Ape project’s social media account(s).

-Whitley now claims the Caked Ape Team have slandered his name, continue to use his artwork from the project without his consent or permission, and failed to pay his company the share of primary and secondary sales fees which it is owed.
+Whitley now claims the Caked Ape Team have slandered his name, continue to use his artwork for the project without his consent or permission, and failed to pay his company the share of primary and secondary sales fees which it is owed.
 He brings a whole batch of claims against those team members both individually and collectively.

 Caked Ape Team Claims